bipulneupane/TeacherStudentBuildingExtractor/TeacherStudents/README.md

 ```

 ### HardCoRe-NAS
-HardCoRe-NAS is developed to address the ``soft'' enforcement of constraint by NAS.
+HardCoRe-NAS is developed to address the "soft" enforcement of constraint by NAS.
 It employs a scalable search that adheres to hard constraints throughout the search and is based on an accurate definition of the anticipated resource requirement.
 ```json
 Nayman, N., Aflalo, Y., Noy, A., & Zelnik, L. (2021, July).
 Hardcore-nas: Hard constrained differentiable neural architecture search.
 In International Conference on Machine Learning (pp. 7979-7990).
 PMLR.
 ```